All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 alex-wong-m5D1sNgKgMQ-unsplash.jpg

 History.
-From coincidence to art
+From chance to art

 etienne-boulanger-iYcuJQaVTvg-unsplash.jpg